Kimberly R. Drew

 Can a penis be relieved of its supposed maleness—mere flesh in a psychic void?
 Is that maleness innate or was it acquired and then performed?

-Can gender flow like plasma across somatic and cognitive planes
+Can gender flow across somatic and cognitive planes

 throughout one's lifetime and forego a predetermined path